 • Modules should be stored in a dry and ventilated environment to avoid direct sunlight and moisture.
 If modules are stored in an uncontrolled environment, the storage time should be less than 3 months and extra precautions should be taken to prevent connectors from being exposed to moisture or sunlight, like using connector endcaps.
 Protect the package from damage.
-In any circumstances, pallets with landscape-oriented module packaging shall not be stacked vertically more than two high; with the N-bracket wood bracing installed on the bottom pallet for CS6-series modules (marked with red lines in the following figure).
-And for pallets with portrait-oriented module packaging, stacking is not allowed.
+In any circumstances, pallets with landscape-oriented module packaging shall not be stacked vertically more than two high; and for pallets with portrait-oriented module packaging, stacking is not allowed.

 When unloading module pallets from a flatbed truck, please use a crane or a forklift to remove the module pallets.

-When unloading module pallets from containers, please

-use a forklift to remove the module pallets from the container or trailer.
+When unloading module pallets from containers, please use a forklift to remove the module pallets from the container or trailer.
 Do not move any pallets within the container or trailer without properly lifting them first.
 The forklift should be close to the ground in order to avoid the top of module pallets from touching the top of the cabinet door.
-The thickness of forklift blades should be less than 80 mm when unloading the pallets.
-The length of the forklift blades should be longer than 2300 mm when unloading pallets of CS6W modules from the short side.
+For CS6W, CS7N and CS7L modules, the thickness of forklift blades should be less than 80 mm when unloading the pallets.
+The length of the forklift blades should be longer than 2300 mm when unloading pallets of CS6W modules from short side.
 For unloading pallets of CS7N and CS7L modules, the length of the forklift blades should be longer than 1250 mm and the distance between the forklift blades should be wider than 600 mm (from middle to middle of the forklift blades).
 Visit our website or consult your Canadian Solar representative for more detailed CS7N and CS7L unpacking instructions.